-Montenegro: Regulator declined the right to NGO association for A2A & state owned energy company business plan analysis, investors assets and electricity trading in focus24.
-May 2013. / SEE Energy News
+Montenegro: Regulator declined the right to NGO association for A2A & state owned energy company business plan analysis, investors assets and electricity trading in focus, SEE Energy News

 Regulatory Energy Agency (RAE) rejected a request of Affirmation Network of Nongovernmental Sector (MANS) for Montenegro power state company EPCG’s business plan covering details 2012- 2016, also RAE refused public insight in the contract for purchase and sale of electricity made with Montenegrobonus Company.